hasura/athena-preview-gdw/README.md

 AWS_S3_RESULT_BUCKET_ADDRESS: "s3://hasura-athena/query-results"
 ```
 - Apply the metadata you want via the metadata API or by importing metadata via the console
+- Use the starter metadata to get started: `starter-metadata.json`
 - Open the Hasura console to try your GraphQL queries out:
   - for example: at `http://localhost:8080` if you were running Hasura on your machine at port 8080